-CMF provided me with a Method 24 analysis performed the day after this inspection on 1/25/2023.
+CMF provided me with a Method 24 analysis performed the day after my previous inspection on 1/25/2023.
 The analysis was performed on coating B18 and B06JA which showed VOC contents of 5.14 lb/gallon and 3.6 lb/gallon, respectively.
 I verified that the manufacturer's stated VOC content is higher than the Method 24 value in both cases.
+The facility used the manufacturer's stated VOC content in the calculations provided during this inspection.
+I asked the facility to make sure they are using the Method 24 data for these calculations going forward, which is required by the facility's PTI.